gunkut/musicProject/README.md

 # musicProject
-simple music project that you can add or delete songs, view song informations and play (hypothetically) them.
+simple music project that you can add or delete songs, view song information and play (hypothetically) them.